 The PMC training modules are designed to ground the management consultants with the critical skills sets needed to excel in their profession.
-All applicants would have to go through the appropriate PMC training modules before becoming certified Practicing Management Consultants (PMCs).
-The purpose of these training modules is to close up the gap analysis of the candidates, as identified by the Practicing Management Consultant Certification Board (PMC-CB) Review Panel.
+All applicants would have to go through the appropriate PMC training modules before becoming certified Practising Management Consultants (PMCs).
+The purpose of these training modules is to close up the gap analysis of the candidates, as identified by the Practising Management Consultant Certification Board (PMC-CB) Review Panel.

 There are altogether 10 modules and they are outlined as follows: